danforthcenter/plantcv-geospatial/docs/read_geotif.md

             - B (blue) = 480nm
             - RE (rededge) = 717nm
             - N or NIR (near infrared) = 842nm
+    - cropto - A geoJSON-type shapefile to crop the input image as it is read in.
+Default is None.

 - **Example use:**
     - below